MorganKryze/LearningMaterial/docs/csharp-docs.md

 ---
 title: Create your project documentation
 author: Yann M. Vidamment (MorganKryze)
-description: This tutorial will let you create and host a static website for your documentation.
+description: This learning material will let you create and host a static website for your documentation.
 The tool is developed for a C# project but can be used for any other project as the articles are written in markdown.
 ---

 # Create your project documentation